 Ureaplasma transmission can only be prevented by abstaining from sexual contact.
 People who have never had sex can also be colonized with Ureaplasma.
 The ureaplasma bacteria are opportunistic bacteria, which means they can be found both in healthy individuals and in those with certain illnesses.

 When the immune system weakens due to illness, stress, or any other opportunity, opportunistic bacteria can multiply and invade the body.

-Preventing these situations may be possible by treating medical conditions and visiting a doctor regularly.
+Preventing these situations may be possible by treating medical conditions and visiting the best hospital‘s doctor regularly.